fholstege/base-optweights/README.md

 # Estimating optimal weights in the presence of sub-population shift
 This package implements the optimization procedure suggested in the paper _Optimizing importance weighting in the presence of sub-population shifts_.
 You can obtain weights for any dataset, in combination with an skLearn LogisticRegression model (see below).
+For now, it only supports a binary outcome variable.

 You can obtain optimised weights for any problems for which you have the following:
 - Groups (_g_)